dvk65/Trash-Classification/README.md

 - They capture fine-grained features and background context
 - They perform strongly on limited datasets after transfer learning
-- They generalize better than lightweight CNNs for multi-class tasks After fine-tuning, the final model achieved **98% validation accuracy**.</br>
+- They generalize better than lightweight CNNs for multi-class tasks After fine-tuning, the final model achieved **98.29% validation accuracy**.</br>
-The model is saved as a .keras ZIP-format file compatible with modern TensorFlow/Streamlit deployments which can be checked using:
+The model should be saved as a .keras ZIP-format file compatible with modern TensorFlow/Streamlit deployments which can be checked using:
 ```
 file trashclassify.keras
 ```
-from the same directory where the .keras file is saved.</br>
+after cding to the same directory where the .keras file is saved.</br>
 And the output should be:
 ```
 trashclassify.keras: Zip archive data, at least v2.0 to extract, compression method=store